Pomset logic: the other approach to non commutativity in logic: Structured sequents as dicographs of formulas

 \subsection{Looking for structured sequents}

-The formulas we consider are defined from atoms (propositional variables or their negation) by means of the usual commutative multiplicative connectives $\pa$ and $\ts$ together with the new non commutative connective $\bef$ (before)--- the three of them are associative.
+The formulas of pomset logic we consider are defined from atoms (propositional variables or their negation) by means of the usual commutative multiplicative connectives $\pa$ and $\ts$ together with the new non commutative connective $\bef$ (before)--- the three of them are associative.
+As said above, as De Morgan laws allow, it is assumed that formulas are always in negative normal form.

-It is assumed that formulas are always in negative normal form: negation only apply to propositional variables; this is possible and standard when negation is involutive and satisfies the De Morgan laws:

 We want to deal with series parallel partial orders of formulas: $O_1 \pa O_2$ corresponds to parallel composition of partial orders (disjoint union) and $O_1 \bef O_2$ corresponds to the series composition of partial orders (every formula in the first partial order $O_1$ is lesser than every formula in the second partial order $O_2$).
 Thus, a formula written with $\pa$ and $\bef$ corresponds to a partial order between its atoms.
 Unsurprisingly, we firstly need to study a bit partial orders defined with series and parallel composition.